apache/druid/docs/content/development/indexer.md

 See [cache configuration](#cache-configuration) for how to configure cache settings.

+Note that only local caches such as the `local`-type cache and `caffeine` cache are supported.
+If a remote cache such as `memcached` is used, it will be ignored.

 ## Current Limitations

 Separate task logs are not currently supported when using the Indexer; all task log messages will instead be logged in the Indexer process log.

 The Indexer currently imposes an identical memory limit on each task.
 In later releases, the per-task memory limit will be removed and only the global limit will apply.
 The limit on concurrent merges will also be removed.

-In late releases, per-task memory usage will be dynamically managed.
+In later releases, per-task memory usage will be dynamically managed.
 Please see https://github.com/apache/incubator-druid/issues/7900 for details on future enhancements to the Indexer.